yoiwa/make-password/README.md

  * -L 1 (default): print a passphrase to a 91mm x 55mm card.
  * -L 10: print a 10 copies of cards to an A4 sheet.
+ * -L A4: print a single passphrase to an A4 sheet.
+   Other available layouts are shown with --help option.

  * -o OUTPUT.pdf: write a generated PDF file to 'OUTPUT.pdf'.
  * -O BASE: save output data to filenames based on BASE.